 The Indianapolis campus has an expanded policy for grade replacement.
 A student may replace any grade in a course by retaking it a second time.
-Both courses must have been taken since fall of 1996 at IUPUI and must be processed prior to graduation.
 Students may replace 5 grades for a total of 15 credit hours.
+Additional information about the IUPUI Grade Replacement Policy can be found on the Registrar's page.